ElastiQR/ElastiQR/sprint1/cfishe36.md

 - backend/README.md

 ### What you accomplished
 One of my primary objectives for this sprint was to introduce a basic database structure for testing our endpoints.
 We knew that we wanted to utilize GCP to store our database, so I first had to create the Cloud SQL instance and set up the database helper for all of the controllers to have access to the database.
 While I was working with our cloud configuration, I also created a shell script for deploying and building the API once we're ready.
 Once the basic structure of our endpoints was finished, I worked on developing queries with the temporary tables in Cloud SQL to make our endpoints functional.
-Additionally, I performed fianl testing on all of the endpoints and made small modifications to emulate the expected behavior.
+Additionally, I performed final testing on all of the endpoints and made small modifications to emulate the expected behavior.